mrobillard/macos-setup/README.md

 ## Vim

-I use two basic Vim configurations.
+I use two different Vim configurations.

 1. From my personal dotfiles my .vim setup, which is a little more heavily configured.